-How comforting to know that the Son of Man has cast his lot with us.
+The Son of Man casts his lot with us.

 In the darkness of the tomb, Christ's body is infused with the light of creation.
 He is remade, still embodied in human form, yet now without the limitation of our frailty.
 His outward condition now matches the purity of his inward being.

 The Son of Man overcomes sin and its consequences.
 He condemns death, overpowering it through righteous sacrifice.
-He has obtained that which was abandoned by humanity, through obedience to his father.
+He has obtained the grace abandoned by humankind, through obedience to the father.

 He is a new creation, the firstborn of the redeemed.

 In the same way that an arrow’s trajectory may be off-target from the moment of its release, so our inescapable, natural state leads to painful and destructive estrangements in our lives.
 The cost of sin is known to all of us; our consciences confirm its existence.
-Pain, loneliness, and death lay witness to its power in our lives.
-We have seen how the world falls short and how we fall short within it.
+Suffering, pain, malevolence, and death lay witness to its power in our lives.
+We know firsthand how the world falls short and how we fall short within it.

-The Son of Man came to suffer with us, though he was without sin.
-He was interrogated, accused, tried, humiliated, and tortured in public repudiation of his relationship with the Creator.
-Despite the pain, Jesus refused to deny his relationship to his heavenly father or to us.
+The Son of Man comes to suffer with us, though he was without sin himself.
+He is interrogated, accused, tried, humiliated, and tortured in public repudiation of his relationship with the creator.
+Despite pain and humiliation, Jesus refuses to deny his relationship to his heavenly father or to us.

-God makes people to commune in partnership with him and each other as the intended beneficiaries of his gracious blessing.
+God intends for people to commune in partnership with him and each other as the intended beneficiaries of gracious blessing.

-The book of Genesis tells the story of that making, our willful rejection of God’s framework for life, and the subsequent collapse of our relationships with him, his creation, other people, and ourselves.
+The book of Genesis tells the story of creation, our willful rejection of God’s framework for life, and the subsequent collapse of our relationships with him, his creation, other people, and ourselves.